|Jack Parker (#47734878)|

 Defunct - exist in records, but not on the ground.

-GR24 Porter Cemetery (off locust street, near Connors farm) - Although I have seen recent clues as to a cemetery near here - it still evades me.
+???
+Porter Cemetery (not on FaG, off locust street, near Connors farm) - Although I have seen recent clues as to a cemetery near here - it still evades me, but then the location given for Potter's field was way off.

 |Find A Grave Friends|